swayam25/Square-Bot/README.md

 > [!IMPORTANT]
 > Make sure to have [uv](https://docs.astral.sh/uv) installed on your system to run the bot.
-> Know more about installing uv [here](https://docs.astral.sh/uv/getting-started/installation/).
+> Learn more about installing uv [here](https://docs.astral.sh/uv/getting-started/installation/).

 ## 🚀 Production